Prev | Table of Contents | Next

 The Living Torah, Rabbi Aryeh Kaplan, Maznayim Publishing, 1981

 The five books of the Written Torah only, in a translation in plain and readable English style, with extensive notes and diagrams that we find very helpful.
-This one is also on line at the Ort Bible site.

 To Be a Jew, Rabbi Hayim Halevy Donin, Basic Books, 1972